Language: EN

 result = variable | mask // Set the third bit to 1

-By performing an OR operation of the value of the variable itself, with the mask
+When performing a OR operation with the value of the variable itself, and the mask

-• If the mask has a 0, the final value will be the same as in the variable
+• If there is a 0 in the mask, the final value will be what it was in the variable

-• If the mask has a 1, the final value will be 1
+• If there is a 1 in the mask, the final value will be 1

 That is, the OR operator imposes its 1’s.

-So with the mask and OR we have set 1 to the 3rd flag of the register, leaving the rest unchanged.
-So the result would be 01101101.
+So with the mask and OR we have set flag 3 of the register to 1, leaving the rest unchanged.
+Thus, the result would be 01101101.

 Example of clearing a bit

 Let’s look at the opposite case, now we want to force a 0 in the variable.
-For that, we are going to use the AND bitwise operator.
+For this, we will use the AND bitwise operator.

 variable = 00011101 // 8-bit variable initialized to 00001000